We may earn money or products from the companies mentioned in this post.

 Historically, the enclosed bridge was once connected to the city’s prison.
 Supposedly the last view of Venice convicts had prior to imprisonment was through the small square windows on this lovely bridge.
 It gets it’s name from the sigh of grief prisoners would let out upon seeing freedom for the final time.

 Although the history is mildly – if not greatly – depressing, there is also a local legend associated with this bridge that isn’t as melancholy.
-Legend has it, that if lovers kiss underneath this bridge at sunset while riding in a gondola, they will be granted eternal love and bliss.
+Legend has it that if lovers kiss underneath this bridge at sunset while riding in a gondola, they will be granted eternal love and bliss.
 While we didn’t test out the legend, we did get to see this lovely bridge at sunset.
+Perhaps this legend is one of the reasons many people consider Venice to be one of the most romantic places in Europe.

 4. Watch artists make blown glass on the Island of Murano